 Packing Charges Class 1

 Packing charges will be calculated by maturity area.
 Class 2 Green and Gold trays are not included in the reject charge.

 |% REJECTS||CENTS PER %|

 |5.1% to 10%||$0.02|

-The picking system is to be controlled by Trevelyan’s Pack and Cool Ltd. Fruit is to be harvested after a clearance to pick is given by Trevelyan’s Pack and Cool Ltd. Trevelyan’s Pack and Cool Ltd will schedule the time of picking by mutual agreement with the grower.
-Packing of your kiwifruit will be at Trevelyan’s Pack and Cool Ltd’s absolute discretion.
-Timing may change due to weather or other factors.
+The picking system is to be controlled by Trevelyan’s Pack and Cool Ltd. Fruit is to be harvested after a clearance to pick is issued by Trevelyan’s Pack and Cool Ltd. Trevelyan’s Pack and Cool Ltd will schedule the time of picking by mutual agreement with the grower.
+Packing of your kiwifruit will be at the absolute discretion of Trevelyan’s Pack and Cool Ltd. Timing may change due to weather or other factors.

 Trevelyan’s Pack and Cool Ltd is not liable in the event your kiwifruit is damaged as a result of hail, frost, wind, disease or any other event prior to picking or packing.